Dave: Hey! I’ve found a cool fan theory about Frozen!

 Except for, you know, all the very important ways they differ.
 For example, Eugene didn’t die.
 He was mortally wounded and near dead.
 One might say he was mostly dead.
 But as we’ve learned from The Princess Bride:

 There’s a big difference between MOSTLY dead and ALL dead.

 And Rapunzels power is not “new” at all!
 Her power was always healing in nature!
 We’re talking magic that can restore the youth and beauty of people.
-It could keep Gothel young and vibrant for what is implied to be decades, maybe even centuries!
-A stab wound!?
+It could keep Gothel young and vibrant for centuries!
+A stab wound?
 That’s a fucking cakewalk!

 Not to mention that we SEE it heal wounds in the movie!
 Eugene cuts his hand, and Rapunzel heals it!
 All that happens when he got healed at the end, is the last iota of her magic doing what IT HAS ALREADY BEEN SHOWN TO DO!